jayaseelan-james/clean-code/README.md

 - The Boy Scouts of America have a simple rule: *Leave the campground cleaner than you found it.*
 - Small, consistent improvements prevent code rot.
 Making code better with every change reflects true professionalism and ensures continuous progress.

 ---

+## Chapter 2: Meaningful Names

+- Names are everywhere in software.
+We name our variables, our functions, our arguments, classes, packages, source files and directories.
+We name everything, so we should do it well and with care.

+### Use Intention-Revealing Names

+- Good names reveal intent and save time.
+They should explain what something is, does, and how it's used.
+If a comment is needed, the name isn't clear enough.

+### Avoid Disinformation

+- Avoid misleading names that confuse or contradict known meanings.
+Choose names that clearly reflect what the code represents or does.
+- Avoid names that differ only slightly, as they cause confusion.
+Use similar names only when they represent closely related concepts.
+- Avoid using lower-case L or uppercase O as variable names since they look like 1 and 0.
+Clear naming prevents confusion and avoids relying on fonts or extra instructions.

+### Make Meaningful Distinctions

+- Don't alter names just to satisfy the compiler.
+If names must differ, they should reflect meaningful differences, not arbitrary changes or errors.
+- Avoid number-series names like a1, a2 as they lack meaning and give no insight into the author's intent.
+- Avoid noise words like *Info*, *Data*, or *Object* in names, as they add no real meaning.
+Use naming that clearly distinguishes purpose without redundancy.

+### Use Pronounceable Names

+- Use pronounceable names, so code can be easily discussed.
+Clear naming supports communication, which is vital in collaborative programming.
+- If you can't pronounce it, you can't discuss it without sounding like an idiot.

+### Use Searchable Names

+- Single-letter names and numeric constants have a particular problem in that they are not easy to locate across a body of text.
+- Use meaningful, searchable names instead of raw values or short names to avoid confusion and make code easier to find, read, and maintain.
+- Use single-letter names only as local variables in short methods.
+Wider-scope variables need longer, search-friendly names to ensure clarity and maintainability.

+### Avoid Encodings

+- Avoid encoding type or scope in names.
+It adds needless complexity, is hard to read, and creates extra work for new developers.
+- Old languages forced encoded names (like Hungarian notation) due to limits and weak typing.
+Modern languages support clear, type-safe code, making such encodings unnecessary today.
+- Prefixes like **m_** for member variables are no longer needed.
+Modern tools and clean, small code make such markers unnecessary and eventually just visual clutter.
+- Avoid prefixing interfaces with letters like **I**.
+Name interfaces clearly and, if needed, encode only the implementation to reduce distraction and reveal intent.

+### Avoid Mental Mapping

+- Avoid vague names that force readers to mentally map them to real concepts.
+Use clear, meaningful terms from the problem or solution domain.
+- Professional programmers prioritize clarity, writing code that others can easily understand and maintain.

+### Class Names

+- Class and object names should be nouns or noun phrases, not verbs, like *Customer* or *Account*.
+  Avoid vague terms like *Manager*, *Processor*, *Data* or *Info* in the name for clarity.

+### Method Names

+- Methods should have verbs or verb phrase names like *PostPayment*, *DeletePage* or *Save*.
+  Accessors, mutators, and predicates may use *Get*, *Set*, and *Is* as prefix for clarity.

+### Don't Be Cute

+- Avoid clever or joke-based names.
+Choose clear, descriptive names that all readers can understand, regardless of humor or cultural context.
+- Say what you mean.
+Mean what you say.

+### Pick One Word per Concept

+- Use consistent terms for the same concept to avoid confusion and save time.
+Mixing synonyms like *fetch*, *retrieve*, and *get* can make code harder to understand and maintain.
+- Function names must be clear and consistent, since modern tools often show little context.
+Good method names help you choose the right one quickly without extra digging.
+- A consistent lexicon is a great boon to the programmers who must use your code.

+### Don't Pun

+- Do not use the same word for different meanings.
+Reusing terms for separate ideas causes confusion.
+One word per concept keeps naming clear and consistent.
+- Avoid reusing names like *add* with different meanings.
+Use precise names to prevent confusion and make code easier to read and understand.

+### Use Solution Domain Names

+- Use technical terms and computer science concepts in code, as programmers understand them better than vague domain terms.
+Familiar names aid faster comprehension.

+### Use Problem Domain Names

+- When no technical term fits, use problem domain names.
+Match naming to context, using domain terms for domain logic and technical terms for technical logic.

+### Add Meaningful Context

+- Most names need context for clarity.
+Use well-named classes or functions to provide it, and only use prefixes when absolutely necessary.
+For instance, variables named *firstName*, *lastName*, *city*, *state*, etc. could be grouped into a class to represent a concept like an *Address*.

+### Don't Add Gratuitous Context

+- Avoid prefixing class names with the application name.
+It clutters code, hinders autocomplete, and makes reuse harder with long, redundant names.
+- Prefer short, clear names with just enough context.

+---